FilipLangr/GeneReconstruction/README.md

 Once we have successfully constructed the paired de Brujin graph we can use the same algorithm to find an Euler path as before.
 Once we have found the path we assemble a *prefixString* (a sequence obtained by joining the first items of nodes) and a *suffixString* (a sequence obtained by joining the second items of nodes).
 The *suffixString* is delayed for *k + d* nucleotides compared to the *prefixString*.
 It can happen that an Eulerian path in the graph does not spell the solution, so we have to check if the overlapping substrings of *prefixString* and *suffixString* match.
 If they match, we concatenate *prefixString* with the last *k + d* characters of *suffixString*.

 ##Experiments

 We examine our De Brujin and paired De Brujin methods on 3 different genomes.
+Methods are implementer in euler_path.py.
 We start with parameter values *k = 2* and *d = 0*.
 When algorithms produce correct output results for given parameters value we stop.
 If the output result are not correct we increment parameter values by 1.
 At the end of execution we are left with smallest possible values of parameters *k* and *d*.

 ##Results